 - your tax free allowance increases after 65, so you pay less tax on what you earn

-- putting off claiming your State Pension means you could get a larger weekly amount when you do claim it
+- if you defer claiming your State Pension you could get a larger weekly amount when you do claim

 - you can work and claim your State Pension at the same time

-The State Pension age is changing for men and women.
+The State Pension age is increasing for men and women.
 You can find out your State Pension age using the State Pension age calculator.